-In accordance with Aberdeen City Council ICT advice, and now that of the UK government, no pupil is given an e-mail address by the school.
-Pupils wishing to communicate to third parties for schoolwork, should do so using the department's generic e-mail address, which will be monitored by their class teacher.
+In accordance with Aberdeen City Council ICT advice, pupils are given glow e-mail addresses.
+In addition, pupils and staff wishing to communicate about homework and coursework do so using Edmodo.
 Use of web-based e-mail, such as Hotmail or Yahoo! are not permitted under Council instruction.